amitesh18896/CameraOverlay/README.md

 # CameraOverlay
-This example shows how to overlay an image over a camera image in realtime
+This example shows how to overlay an image over a camera image in realtime.